MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/product-audience.md

 Using Product Audiences, you can remarket to customers based on the specific products they viewed or added to their cart.
 Feed-based ads promote those same products to customers (known as dynamic remarketing).

-Product audiences work best with both Shopping campaigns and feed-based Audience campaigns i.e., those campaigns that leverage a Bing Merchant Center [store ID](campaign.md#storeid).
+Product audiences work best with both Shopping campaigns and feed-based Audience campaigns i.e., those campaigns that leverage a Microsoft Merchant Center [store ID](campaign.md#storeid).

 > [!IMPORTANT]
 > Be sure to edit the script corresponding to the [UET Tag Id](#uettagid) on your website to include the `ecomm_prodid` and `ecomm_pagetype` parameters.